Update 1.4: 2 november 2020

 AGORA s.à r.l. et Cie (“Agora” or “we”), the controller for the processing of your personal data, pays particular attention to protecting the information that concerns you and that we process in accordance with Regulation (EU) 2016/679 of 27 April 2016.

-- Via our social media pages and app pages: Twitter, LinkedIn, YouTube, (collectively our “social media pages”):
+- Via our social media pages and app pages: Twitter, LinkedIn, YouTube, Facebook, Instagram (collectively our “social media pages”):

 - LinkedIn Corporation, 2029 Stierlin Court, Mountain View, California 94043, USA; http://www.linkedin.com/legal/privacy-policy

-- Via email messages (including also messages via MailChimp - The Rocket Science Group, LLC; 675 Ponce de Leon Ave NE, Suite 5000, Atlanta, GA 30308 USA; https://mailchimp.com/legal/privacy) letters sent by post or phone calls that we address to you or receive from you.
+- By email (including via MailChimp - The Rocket Science Group; LLC; 675 Ponce de Leon Ave NE, Suite 5000, Atlanta, GA 30308 USA https://mailchimp.com/legal/privacy), by post, phone calls we make to you or receive from you, business cards or any other materials you provide to us.

-- Via our purchasing, tender or recruitment procedures;
+- Via our purchasing, tendering or recruitment procedures;

-- Via our document exchange platform which enables documents to be exchanged between authorised persons working on a project on our behalf.
+- Via our document exchange platform which enables the exchange of documents between authorised persons working on a project on our behalf.

 Collectively under the term “Services” we refer to: